Medical imaging is the technique and process of imaging the inside of your body for clinical analysis and medical intervention.

 To evaluate your risk for heart disease, your doctor may recommend a CT scan that provides a calcium score, which shows if there is coronary calcification in the arteries.
 If found, it can help predict future cardiovascular disease.

-Those most at risk include those with a family history of coronary artery disease (CAD), men over age 45 and women over age 55, current or previous smoker, those who are overweight, and have been diagnosed with high cholesterol, high blood pressure or diabetes.
+Those most at risk include those with a family history of coronary artery disease (CAD), men over age 45 and women over age 55, current or previous smoker, those who are overweight, and have been diagnosed with high cholesterol, high blood pressure, or diabetes.

-While this is an excellent test in predicting particular types of coronary artery disease, it is not definitive due to certain soft plaques (buildup) not being visible using this technology.
+While this is an excellent test in predicting particular types of coronary artery disease, it is not definitive due to certain soft plaques (build up) not being visible using this technology.

 The scan is synced with your heartbeat to look for calcium deposits within the arteries.
 Once the test is finished, if calcium is noted, it will be given a score that estimates the extent of coronary artery disease.